 Be mindful when you save stuff in your iCloud Drive, so you may not leave enough storage for your iPhone to back up.
 You can always buy more iCloud storage, but if you’re a budget-conscious iPhone user, here’s how to free up space in iCloud.

-If you found this guide helpful, then please share and/or recommend it to your friends, so they can benefit from it too.
+If you found this guide helpful, then please share and/or recommend it to your friends, so they can enjoy it too.